As I am washing the dishes one evening after dinner, my mind begins to wander.

 I’m not sure how I processed what happened in the moment, but looking back as an adult, I now know that I felt humiliated, bullied, victimized, and deeply offended; all on Jack’s behalf.

 As I stand there washing dishes at the sink, I am fully immersed in my 9 year old body, experiencing all those emotions, like they’re happening right now, in this moment.

 The power of the mind is amazing.

 Ummm . . . . what??!!!
 How can this possibly be?
-I am devastated.

 I threw myself into my inner work.
-I read lots of books, took online workshops and attended trainings.
-I dug deeper and uncovered many stories I was holding onto.
+I read lots of books, took online workshops and attended coach trainings.
+I uncovered many stories I was holding onto.
 Jack’s gum chewing story was only a small piece of the puzzle.
 All the stories went back to my youth.
 I started to track them.
 I figured out how they all connected and began to process where these ideas showed up in my adult life, and very importantly, what I was still making them mean.

 The real moment of “a-Ha-ness,” true liberation actually, was when I realized my stories were a choice.
 I could choose to carry them around with me and live my life from that place.
 Or, I could what I now affectionately call “pull a Jack” and release them . . .
 It was totally my choice.

 Jack has no idea the impact that his gum chewing, and subsequent lack of meaning he gave it has had on me (unless he’s reading this blog).
 Ultimately, this story isn’t really about Jack at all.
 It’s about the mind and how it can work when left unchecked.